purinsu14/Number-Guessing-Game/readme.md

 **Number Guessing Game**
-This is a simple number guessing game where you try to guess a number between 1 and 100.
+is a simple number guessing game where you try to guess a number between 1 and 100.
 You can choose from three difficulty levels, each with a different number of chances.
 The game keeps track of your high scores and total playtime.

 **Features**